VeriTrail: Closed-Domain Hallucination Detection with Traceability: VeriTrail

 \subsection{Traceability}

-For each claim extracted from the terminal node $v^*$, VeriTrail returns (1) a final verdict, along with the LM’s reasoning; (2) all interim verdicts; and (3) an evidence trail composed of (a) selected sentences with their corresponding node IDs and (b) generated summaries, from all iterations of Evidence Selection.
+For each claim extracted from the terminal node $v^*$, VeriTrail returns: (1) a final verdict, along with the LM’s reasoning; (2) all interim verdicts; and (3) an evidence trail composed of (a) selected sentences with their corresponding node IDs and (b) generated summaries from all iterations of Evidence Selection.

-The evidence trail provides traceability as follows: \begin{itemize} \item \textbf{Provenance.} For claims whose final verdict is “Fully Supported” or “Inconclusive,” the evidence trail documents a path through the intermediate nodes to the root nodes. \item \textbf{Error Localization.} For claims deemed “Not Fully Supported,” the evidence trail is used to identify \textbf{error stage(s)} – the stage(s) where the unsupported content was likely introduced. \end{itemize}
+Collectively, these outputs provide traceability as follows: \begin{itemize} \item \textbf{Provenance.} For claims whose final verdict is “Fully Supported” or “Inconclusive,” the evidence trail documents a path through the intermediate nodes to the root nodes. \item \textbf{Error Localization.} For claims deemed “Not Fully Supported,” the interim and final verdicts are used to identify \textbf{error stage(s)} – the stage(s) where the unsupported content was likely introduced. \end{itemize}

-To find the error stages, VeriTrail identifies iteration $n$, the last iteration where the claim received an interim "Fully Supported" verdict prior to the final “Not Fully Supported” verdict.
+To find the error stages, VeriTrail identifies iteration $n$, the last iteration where the claim received an interim “Fully Supported” verdict prior to the final “Not Fully Supported” verdict.
 Let $V_e(n)$ denote the set of nodes from which at least one sentence was selected during the Evidence Selection step in iteration $n$.
 The error stages are then defined as the stages of the nodes from which sentences were selected during Evidence Selection in iteration $n$, excluding root nodes\footnote{As defined in \autoref{sec:framework}, the root nodes are the ground truth, so they cannot be a source of errors.}: $\left\{ \operatorname{stage}(v) \;\middle|\; v \in V_e(n),\, v \notin V_0 \right\}$.
 For example, in Figure 1, the last iteration that received a “Fully Supported” verdict before the final “Not Fully Supported” verdict was Iteration 2.
-In Iteration 2, evidence was selected only from Node 8, which belongs to stage 2.
+In Iteration 2, evidence was selected only from node 8, which belongs to stage 2.
 Therefore, the error stage is stage 2.\footnote{VeriTrail may return multiple error stages.
 For example, in GraphRAG, the source nodes for certain stage 4 nodes may include both stage 2 and stage 3 nodes (see \appautoref{app:subsubsec:diversesumm_generation} for stage definitions).
 If $V_e(n)$ includes nodes from both stages, VeriTrail lists both as potential error stages since it is not possible to attribute the hallucination to just one.}